bipio-server/bipio/README.md

 BipIO is Billion Instructions Per I/O - For People and Robots.

-Bipio is a [graph](http://en.wikipedia.org/wiki/Directed_graph) <a href="http://en.wikipedia.org/wiki/Pipeline_(software)">pipelining</a>
-API for creating ephemeral endpoints with RESTful JSON, where each node in your graph is responsible for performing a discrete unit of work, such as integrating "cloud" based [RPC's](http://en.wikipedia.org/wiki/Remote_procedure_call), producing or consuming digital content.
+Bipio is a highly parallel nodejs based API integration framework which uses [graph](http://en.wikipedia.org/wiki/Directed_graph) based <a href="http://en.wikipedia.org/wiki/Pipeline_(software)">pipelines</a> to create ephemeral endpoints and complex automated workflows and message distribution hubs using 3rd party API's and [RPC's](http://en.wikipedia.org/wiki/Remote_procedure_call).
+It's a RESTful JSON API which supports account level namespacing and
+HTTP Basic Authentication.

 If you're familiar with Yahoo Pipes, IFTTT or Zapier, the concept is similar.
-The server has a small footprint which lets you create and automate an internet of things that matter to you and those you want to connect with.
-It could be installed alongside your existing open source app or prototype for out-of-band message transformation, queuing or social network fanout, even on your Rasberry Pi.
+The server has a small footprint which lets you create and automate an internet of things that matter to you.
+It can be installed alongside your existing open source app or prototype for out-of-band message transformation, feed aggregation, queuing or social network fanout, even on your Rasberry Pi.

-The graph structures ([bips](https://bip.io/docs/resource/rest/bip)) allow you to transform content between adjacent nodes.
-Bips can even create other bips.
+The graph definitions, which are called [bips](https://bip.io/docs/resource/rest/bip),are unique in they allow you to transform content between adjacent nodes and chain outputs to inputs indefinitely across disparate 'cloud' services.
-They can be reconfigured dynamically without requiring changes to the connecting client, ideal for rapid prototyping, A/B testing, message normalization, digital asset monetization, sharing secret or (n)-use messages, or really any kind of web based interprotocol communication.
-It can handle your email (like this [Chrome Extension](http://goo.gl/ZVIkfr) does), automate tasks, or be a personal message hub etc.

-There are three flavors of Bip - public facing HTTP or SMTP endpoints, and periodic Triggers.
+There are three flavors of Bip - HTTP or SMTP endpoints, and periodic Triggers.
 Some of their characteristics include

  - dynamic or automatically derived naming
  - pausing or self-destructing after a certain time or impressions volume